How do Eskimos keep warm?

 Why doesn’t an Igloo melt when there’s a fire inside?

-Igloos are made of hard compact ice making them much more insulted which keeps the igloo warmer, but as long as the fire looses heat faster than it reaches the walls, they will never melt.
+Igloos are made of hard compact ice making them much more insulted which allows it to trap the heat in and keeps the igloo warm, but as long as the fire loses enough heat by the time it reaches the walls, they will never melt.
 Normally fires in igloos are very small and are only lit when people are awake and using them, instead of making larger fires to burn through the night.

-Typically the fire is quite small and would have people surrounding it, which protects much of the walls from direct heat, and since the air temperature is so cold the heat from the flames cools fast enough to not contain enough heat to melt the walls.
+Typically the fire is quite small and would have people surrounding it, which protects much of the walls from direct heat, and since the air temperature is so cold the heat from the flames cools fast enough to not contain enough warmth to melt the walls.
 Also if any melting should occur the surrounding ice and air temperature would quickly freeze the liquid as soon as it started to run.

 Are Inuit and Eskimo the same thing?

 No, no they aren’t.
-Eskimo is a term that was created in Alaska to describe the northern native inhabitants, with the term Eskimo meaning eater of raw meat and is generally applied to all Inuit type tribes across the world.
+Eskimo is a term that was created in Alaska to describe the northern native inhabitants, with the term Eskimo meaning eater of raw meat, and is generally applied to all Inuit-type tribes across the world.